vaginessa/Scribd-Downloader/README.md

 ## Introduction:

-◘ This python script allows downloading scribd documents.
+◘ This python script allows downloading of Scribd documents.

-◘ It does not matter if the pages are blurred and require authentication, this script will still do the job.
+◘ It does not matter if the pages are blurred or require authentication, this script will still do the job.

 ◘ There are two types of PDF's on Scribd: